pnsn/station_metrics/station_metrics/metrics/dcrequest_pctavailable.md

 ## Summary

 This metric reports what fraction of a one hour data request was actually satisfied by the archive's FDSN dataselect service.
+The request is made about 2-3 hours after real time.
 The number of samples returned inside the reporting hour is divided by the number a complete hour would contain at the channel's nominal sample rate, and expressed as a percentage.
+A channel the data center returns nothing at all for is reported as 0.

 ## Uses